rustprooflabs/pgosm-flex/docs/src/routing-4.md

 With lengths and one-way already calculated per edge, speed limits can be used to compute travel time costs.

+The `maxspeed` data in `pgosm.road` can be used to generate travel time costs per segment.
+[Chapter 16 of Mastering PostGIS and OpenStreetMap](https://book.postgis-osm.com/ch_pgrouting/improve-specific-routing.html) (paid content) provides examples of this approach.

 # Determine route start and end